Naterro/DarkCarnivalAutomatonAttackScript/README.md

 # How to use
 1. Download release file main.exe
 2. Start file main.exe
-3. Switch to Dota 2 window
+3. Switch to Dota 2 window and start minigame, press ESC when minigame ends.
 4. Enjoy your record.

 # How it made: